Student Number 1

-Student No.1 is a 2003 Indian Tamil-language coming of age action film directed by Selva.
+Student No.1 is a 2003 Indian Tamil-language coming of age action film directed by Selvaa.
 The film stars Sibiraj in his debut and Sherin in lead roles alongside Manivannan, Yugendran and Nassar among others.
 This movie is a remake of the 2001 Telugu film of the same name.
 Student Number 1 was panned by critics and flopped at the box office.

 Production

 Shooting was commenced at Chennai, for a fifteen-days schedule, after which the unit moved to Russia to shoot two songs.
 The rest of the songs were shot at locations in Andhra Pradesh.
 A set at a cost of about two lakhs was erected on the beach in Visakhapatnam and it took six days to picturise a song.
 Choreographing the dance steps was dance choreographer Tarunraj.
 Sibiraj said that first scene which was shot on him was "where I enter the college library, and find Sherin and her friends dancing to taped music.
 I stop the tape and advice the girls".